Alex Killorn Game Preview: Ducks vs. Avalanche

 Killorn Stats vs. the Avalanche

-- The Avalanche have conceded 63 goals in total (2.9 per game), which ranks 10th in the NHL for fewest goals allowed.
+- The Avalanche are 14th in goals allowed, conceding 70 total goals (2.9 per game) in the league.

 |2023-2024 Season